garcias/notebook-examples/stack-multiple-sheets-Google-Sheets.md

+# 2018-01-08

+## Stack matrices from different sheets into a single sheet

 In this data set, a course can be rated on 69 different criteria.
 There are 12 multiple courses, each rated by 9 evaluators on all 69 criteria.
-To enter the data, each evaluator received a separate sheet containing a 69 x 12 array with criteria in rows and courses in columns.
+To enter the data, each evaluator received a separate sheet containing a 69 x 12 matrix with criteria in rows and courses in columns.
 After entering the data, the evaluators needed to gather all their responses in a single sheet, stacked vertically.
 They also wanted a new column to indicate which evaluator is responsible for a given row of ratings.

 - Source data located in sheets `qVE`, `qSG`, etc.
     - columns A thru N contain the rating for a given class on each sheet